 Coral are probably worse off, though.
-As you know, climate change has a huge impact on coral reefs, so you already know that we are—again—fucking things up for the cnidarians, but we'll get into coral bleeching next week.
+As you know, climate change has a huge impact on coral reefs, so you already know that we are—again—messing things up for the cnidarians, but we’ll get into coral bleeching next week.

 But while we are in the middle of the sixth mass extinction with species going extinct left, right, and center, jellies are actually one of the species thriving.
 Global populations of many sea jellies are growing.

 Being 95% water makes jellies unsuitable as food for many species.
 Just not worth it, especially considering the stinging cells.
 Very few species can actually eat jellies.
 Sea turtles, especially the leatherback, are known to consume jellies.
 I remember an exhibit at the Aquarium of the Pacific in Long Beach showing how closely a clear plastic bag resembles a jelly and how turtles end up eating plastic bags thinking they are jellies.
 Not good!

 The Mola mola, one of my favorite marine inhabitants, a heavy bony fish that looks like a dumb pancake—damn, I really need to get a Mola mola tattoo at some point—eats jellies.
 The bearded goby, a bottom-dwelling fish found in South Africa and Namibia, is also known to consume jellyfish.
 There are a few general feeders that can eat jellies as part of their diet if not primarily.

 The problem is that the few predators of the jellies are actually in decline so jelly populations are skyrocketing.
 It doesn’t help that the jelly’s absence of complex body parts makes it easy for it to adapt to changing ocean conditions.
 They aren’t vulnerable to fluctuations in temperature, pH or salinity.